-Smoking cream cheese softens it and gives it an earthy smoky flavor that is perfect for smearing across your favorite crackers.
+Smoking a cream cheese block softens it and gives it an earthy smoke flavor that is perfect for smearing across your favorite crackers.

 This smoked cream cheese appetizer recipe is so easy to whip up.
-Go ahead and add a block of cream cheese to your smoker the next time you are making one of your favorite smoker recipes like these smoked chicken wings, smoked potato skins, or this smoked meatloaf.
+Go ahead and add a couple blocks of cream cheese to your smoker the next time you are making one of your favorite smoker recipes like these smoked chicken wings, smoked potato skins, or this smoked meatloaf.

-The results are a gooey lightly smoked block of cream cheese that tastes good enough to rival even the best-baked brie.
+The results are a gooey lightly smoked brick of cream cheese that tastes good enough to rival even the best-baked brie.

 This page may contain affiliate links.
 I only recommend products that I would use myself.
 I may earn a small commission when you make purchases through these links at no additional cost to you.
 Thank you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 For more information please read my Disclosure Policy.